Andrea/andrea.github.io/_posts/2022-12-26-Why-start-with-C4-diagrams.markdown

 When I started running sessions I noticed that if you ask people to draw the system without any constraints each person draws at different levels of abstraction, some will add a lot of low level details, some will do a bit of high level and a bit of low level... most won't be able to finish which is not ideal.

-I suggest drawing what is know as a Context Diagram of the system as is **right now**.
+I suggest drawing what is known as a Context Diagram of the system as is **right now**.
 A Context diagram is the top level of the [C4 model](https://c4model.com/).
 C4 is a modeling technique for describing your system at different abstraction levels.

 If you are wondering why drawing the system as it is right now, these are a few reasons